10 attractions to see in Kenya

-Kenya boasts of a wide array of wildlife, beautiful natural sceneries and unforgettable experiences which makes it one of the best tourist destinations in the Africa.
+Attractions in Kenya are many.
+To avoid missing out on them, you should select the ones you want to experience with each trip.
+Such attractions include a wide array of wildlife, beautiful natural sceneries and unforgettable experiences which makes it one of the best tourist destinations in Africa.
 Once you visit the country you’ll not want to leave.
-Here are some leads to spectacular tourist attractions in Nirobi, Nakuru, Mombasa and other places:
+Here are some leads to spectacular top tourist attractions in Nairobi, Nakuru, Mombasa and other places:

 Who said the 14th of February was only meant to be spent in reserved hotels over a candle lit dinner?
 Fourteen Falls in Thika is a breathtaking scenic view of fourteen water falls dropping at a height of 25 metres.
 You experience these thundering falls under a cool breeze along Kenya’s second largest river, The Athi.
 You can indulge in boat riding, fishing and diving.
 There are divers who perform from cliffs in to the waters.